andremann/SKG-IF/docs/source/products.rst

 Properties
 ====
-This section is to describe the metadata fields for the **Research Products**.
+This section is to describe the metadata fields for the :ref:`Research product`.

 Local identifier